Relationship Disclosure Information

 Therefore, if there are any changes to your circumstances, please inform us.

-As a registered firm, Startly Inc. a/o/a Startly Portal is required to be a member of The Ombudsman for Banking Services and Investments (OBSI).
+As a registered firm, Startly is required to be a member of The Ombudsman for Banking Services and Investments (OBSI).
 Please see the explanation below for additional detail.

 The fees applicable to any investment product are as set out in the offering documents related to that product.
 The offering documentation also describes the costs that may be charged to you, the client, as operating expenses (audit fees, legal fees, etc.).
 Startly, acting in its capacity as an exempt market dealer, currently does not charge clients any fees for the operation of their account on the Platform.
 You will be notified of any changes in fees charged to you the Investor.